 Los Angeles Valley College is a public school in a suburban setting in Valley Glen, California.
-LA Valley College was founded in 1949 and enrolls 17,957 undergrads and no graduate students.
+LA Valley College was founded in 1949 and the school presently has around 17,957 students a year, which includes 17,957 undergraduates.

-Interested in journalism or communications?
+Are you interested in journalism and communications?
 LA Valley College students can write for the campus newspaper, host a radio show or be a producer for the student-run television channel.

 There are no fraternities or sororities at LA Valley College, so it might be a good choice if you're not interested in Greek life.